IanLunn/ianlunn/README.md

-# Ian Lunn - Web Designer & Front-end Developer
+# Ian Lunn - Front-end Developer

 Hi, I’m Ian.
-I create successful websites that are thoughtfully designed and built with performance and best practices in mind.
+I create successful websites that are fast, easy to use, and built with best practices.

 Some of my popular GitHub repos: